 Bluetooth Sports Glasses

-Some Bluetooth sports glasses may work as safety glasses because they are designed to provide protection from similar hazards.
+Some wrap-around Bluetooth sports glasses may work as safety glasses because they are designed to provide protection from similar hazards.
 For example, sports glasses designed for activities such as basketball or racquetball may have impact-resistant lenses and frames to protect the wearer's eyes from flying balls or collisions with other players.
 These same features can also make them suitable for use as safety glasses in certain workplaces, such as factories or construction sites.

 Bose Frames Tempo - Sports Sunglasses